gaehlerm/SoftwareEngineering/README.md

 // remove this paragraph?
 The very big question is always when you really need such an interface.
 Most of the time I’m too lazy as well for writing one.
 But you certainly need one when dealing with databases.
 Call all the database specific queries only within this thin layer.
 The whole rest of the code is database syntax free zone.
 This makes it very simple to change the database.
 You only have to add or replace the wrapper.
 You might have to change some of the implementation as well as the functionality between databases differs slightly.
 But this is a small price to pay compared to the millions Oracle got so far.

 You should rethink using a 3rd party library if it has only few developers.
 If there is a reasonable alternative, you’d maybe better refrain from it.
-On the other hand, this code could be absolutely essential for your own software, then it would be a good idea to join the project and become a developer there as well.
+On the other hand, this code could be absolutely essential for your own software, then it would be a good idea to join the project and become a developer as well.
 In fact, pretty much all major software companies support the software projects they are relying on.
 Some projects got that much additional man power that they run out of work to do.
 And even the unthinkable happened: Microsoft became one of the biggest contributors to the Linux kernel!

 // add here the supplier-client dependency level?
 Or mention them in the dependencies?

 # 39. Dependencies

+"If you automate a mess, you get an automated mess." — Rod Michael

+In this chapter we are discussing files depending on each other.
+An inevitable evil.

+## The early days

 In the early days, people wrote code in a single file.
 This has several drawbacks.
 It’s very easy to lose the overview of the code and it is hard if you have to replace a part of it.
 For example, if you found a faster library.
 Even worse, the library is only available as a binary.
 Then you can’t use it at all.